 Grevy's zebras in the morning light.
 Photo by Margaret Kinnaird

 Mpala lies beneath the shadow of Mt.
-Kenya, in the center of Laikipia County.
+Kenya, in the heart of central Kenya's Laikipia County.
 It is home to nearly 7,000 elephants, the world’s 4th largest African wild dog population, and the globally endangered Grevy’s zebra.
 These large populations of wildlife mingle alongside herds of livestock as they traverse between private and pastoralist ranches.

-Within its 200 km2 of unfenced landscape, Mpala incorporates cattle ranching, wildlife, and research all in one.
+Mpala stretches over 48,000 acres of semi-arid savanna, acacia bushland, wooded grassland, rocky escarpments and riverine habitats along the Ewaso Nyiro and Ewaso Narok rivers.
 The Mpala Research Centre (MRC) receives hundreds of students, educators, and scientists from around the globe each year, conducting research on everything from parasites to elephants.
 The unique set up of Mpala allows for researchers to use the land as a ‘living laboratory’ in which to conduct experiments and answer pressing questions on conservation and wildlife.

 Mpala is also strongly committed to using this research to benefit the surrounding communities, the nation of Kenya, and global conservation efforts as a whole.
 Mpala hosts multiple educational outreach programs in order to tackle issues of human-wildlife conflict and thus ensure that both conservation and human-livelihood goals are met.
-Furthermore, Kenya actively supports the involvement of Kenyan nationals in this process, as Kenyan scientists have become an increasingly vital part of the research conducted at Mpala.
+Furthermore, Kenya actively supports the involvement of Kenyan nationals in this process, and Kenyan scientists are a vital part of the research conducted at Mpala.